Most Expensive Rug Ever Sold! - Rug the Rock

 Taking a few steps away from the East for a moment, we find this 18th-century French masterpiece.
 This stunning carpet, designed by Pierre-Josse Perrot and woven between 1740 and 1750, is embellished with incredible detail.
 It is an awe-inspiring piece with a complex, almost three-dimensional design.
 The design vividly illustrates France's 18th-century royal arms, military trophies, flowers, and ornaments.

-The Savonnerie factory was established in the early 1600s to produce French versions of carpets from the East using Turkish techniques.
+The Savonnerie factory was established in the early 1600s in Paris to produce French versions of carpets from the East using Turkish techniques.

 Silk Isfahan Rug

 A stunning silk Isfahan rug was sold at Christie's in June 2008 to a Long Island resident who preferred to remain anonymous.
-Perhaps because they paid $4.5 million for this Persian rug, which once belonged to Doris Duke, a New York-born philanthropist.
-Duke purchased the carpet in 1990.
-When the tobacco heiress died in 1993, she left the 7'7 "x5'7" carpet to the Newport Restoration Foundation.
-The silk Isfahan rug from the 17th century comes in 14 different colors.
+Perhaps because they paid $4.5 million for this Persian rug, which once belonged to Doris Duke, a New York-born philanthropist, Duke purchased the carpet in 1990.
+When she died in 1993, she left the 7'7 "x5'7" carpet to the Newport Restoration Foundation.
+The silk Isfahan rug from the 17th Century comes in 14 different colors.

 Mughal Millefleurs "Star-Lattice" Carpe

 Its first owner was the renowned socialite and businessman Cornelius Vanderbilt II.
-Like almost every item in this article, it has had several owners over the years.
+Like almost every item in this article, it has had several owners.
 However, the final buyer, who faced off against another bidder in a nail-biting finish, has chosen to remain anonymous.

 The Pashmina-wool carpet has an intense scarlet field with a golden star latticework design enclosing symmetrical arrays of pink, yellow, white, and blue jasmine and lotus blossoms.
 It has only minor signs of wear and tear, which had no impact on the final selling price.
 Scholars and experts have dubbed it "the most sublime of all decorative carpets."
 It is one of only 12 Millefleur (French for "a thousand flowers") rugs from the period.